 Salt Lake City has grown into a hub airport with many flights arriving and leaving around the same time.
-Security needs are vastly different.
-We need buildings that meet earthquake safety standards.
+Security needs are vastly different, and buildings that meet earthquake safety standards are needed.

-Our existing facilities have served us well but it’s time to make way for the next generation of airport design.
+The SLC Airport's existing facilities have served passengers well but it’s time to make way for the next generation of airport design.
 Here are some highlights of The New SLC.

-Replace Obsolete Facilities: Today’s facilities are not efficient for use as a modern hub airport and they’re not built to today’s earthquake standards.
+Replace Obsolete Facilities: Today’s facilities are not efficient for use as a modern hub airport and are not built to today’s earthquake standards.

-Flexible, Right-Sized Design for the Future: The new terminal will be designated to meet Salt Lake City’s needs for decades and be adaptable to the constantly changing aviation industry.
+Flexible, Right-Sized Design for the Future: The new facility will be designated to meet Salt Lake City’s needs for decades and be adaptable to the constantly changing aviation industry.